 How to Adapt Your Hotel to the New Travel Paradigm in 2021

 In just a year’s time, the way people think about travel has changed completely.
-Everything from the destination to the itinerary to the method of transportation have all been influenced by the post-pandemic paradigm.
-As a hotelier, it is vitally important to understand how booking behaviour and travel priorities have changed and to adapt your offerings and marketing strategy to align with this new paradigm.
+Everything from the destination to the itinerary to the method of transportation has all been influenced by the post-pandemic paradigm.
+As a hotelier, it is vitally important to understand how booking behavior and travel priorities have changed and to adapt your offerings and marketing strategy to align with this new paradigm.

 Here are the most significant features of current travel trends that you will need to adapt to in order to be successful this year:

 As an agency working exclusively with hotels, we’ve had an inside look at the way the pandemic has affected this industry.
 Our clients who have been least financially affected are those who offer access to nature activities and outdoor excursions for guests.
 Not only is it safer to have a primarily outdoor itinerary, but in many cases, there is no other choice: the indoor cultural attractions that previously drew people to urban centers are no longer operating in the same way.